awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 1. Make the changes you want to the code, and then save the file\.

-To upload the local version of the changed function code to the related remote version in Lambda, see [Upload Code for a Lambda Function](#lambda-functions-upload-code)\.
+To upload the local version of the changed function code to the related remote version in Lambda, see [Upload code for a Lambda function](#lambda-functions-upload-code)\.

-## Upload Code for a Lambda Function<a name="lambda-functions-upload-code"></a>
+## Upload code for a Lambda function<a name="lambda-functions-upload-code"></a>

 To upload the local version of a Lambda function in your environment to the related remote version of the function in Lambda, follow one of these procedures, depending on how the function was created\.